Homotopies in Grothendieck fibrations: Introduction

-We write $\id_A$, or just $\id$, for the identity morphism of the object $A$, and $\id_{\C}$ for the identity functor of the category $\C$.
-We will avoid using the notation $\hid_A$ for identity morphisms, since that notation is reserved for ``identity $\fib{C}$-homotopies'' (see Definition~\ref{defn:id-c-htpy}).
+We note that we will always write $\id_A$, or just $\id$, for the identity morphism in a category, and we will avoid using the notation $\hid_A$, since that notation is reserved for ``identity $\fib{C}$-homotopies'' (see Definition~\ref{defn:id-c-htpy}).